• Skip to primary navigation

 Read Recipe Here

-Made of chickpea flour, this authentic Italian snack requires some patience to prepare.
-It’s because you need to wait for the chickpea dough to cool before you cut them for frying — generally at least an hour.
+It’s because you need to wait for the chickpea dough to cool before you cut them into chickpea fritters for frying — generally at least an hour.

 But trust me, the wait is certainly worth it.

-Almost every city in Sicily cuts this in different shapes — Palermo usually serves them in a rectangular shape.
+Almost every city in Sicily cuts panelle in different shapes — Palermo usually serves them in a rectangular shape.
 In contrast, these triangular chickpea fritters are my favorite from the eastern part of the island.

 Do you want some bread with it?
 No problem, you can even prepare a panelle sandwich!